tnebooks/12th-chemistry/content.en/coordination-chemistry/nomenclature-of-coordination-compounds/index.md

 weight: 4
 ---
 ## Nomenclature of coordination compounds
  In the earlier days, the compounds were named after their discoverers.
-For example,

-K\[PtCl3(C2H4)\] was called Zeise’s salt and \[Pt(NH3)4\]\[PtCl4\] is called Magnus’s green salt etc...
+For example,K\[PtCl3(C2H4)\] was called Zeise’s salt and \[Pt(NH3)4\]\[PtCl4\] is called Magnus’s green salt etc...
 There are numerous coordination compounds that have been synthesised and characterised.
 The International Union of Pure and Applied Chemistry (IUPAC) has developed an elaborate system of nomenclature to name them systematically.
 The guidelines for naming coordination compounds based on IUPAC recommendations (2005) are as follows:

-1\.
-The cation is named first, followed by the anion regardless of whether the ion is simple or complex.
+1. The cation is named first, followed by the anion regardless of whether the ion is simple or complex.
 For example

 • In K4\[Fe(CN)6\], the cation K+ is named first followed by\[Fe(CN)6\] 4-.